TotallyGuy/Mannerism/Advancement.md

 Nothing can advance beyond 4.
 Keep the boxes marked.

-You have a second advancement table for magical conflicts.
+You have a second advancement table for Magical Conflicts.

 #### **Advancement Table**